jasonzelaya/Health-Insurance-Cost-Forecast/README.md

 * Smoker: smoking or not
 * Region: the beneficiary's residential area in the US, northeast/southeast/southwest/northwest
 * Charges: individual medical costs billed by health insurance
+### Data Validation
+Since the model should conform to the assumptions of linear regression to actually be usable in practice, we examine the data set to check:
+* The regression model is linear in parameters
+* The mean of residuals is zero
+* Homoscedasticity of residuals or equal variance
+* No autocorrelation of residuals
+### ML algorithm Validation
+Supervised learning using linear regression